- The driver is not compatible with this version of Windows error occurs because of installing the wrong drivers for your system.

 - Uncheck the Safe boot option in Boot options.

 - Click OK and restart your PC.

-- Visit this site.
-Fill the find and download the right NVIDIA drivers for your machine.
+- Go to the NVIDIA download page.
+Fill in the table provided with the correct information to find and download the right NVIDIA drivers for your machine.

 - Install the downloaded drivers following the on-screen instructions.